Things to do when it’s raining in Dublin

 Christchurch Cathedral is the oldest cathedral of Dublin city and is the headquarters of the Church of Ireland.
 Dating back to the early 11th century, the church has a long and impressive history with the Vikings.
 Situated in the medieval quarter of the city, it’s easily reachable.
 For a small donation fee, you visit the cathedral and its stunning crypts that are home to priceless silver and artefacts.
 Prayer sessions can be entered for free and several times a year, the church becomes the venues for orchestras or other events such as the Irish Village markets.
 For all history buffs, the church is linked through the gothic archway with the Dublinia visitor attraction that tells you all about Dublin’s Viking history and how it was like to live in those times.

 Take a stroll with Horse and carriage ride through Phoenix Park

 Even if it rains, that does not mean you can’t get out of your Davenport Hotel room.
-Take you umbrella, put on some Wellingtons, buy a poncho at Carroll’s and head off to Phoenix Park, the largest city park in Europe.
+Take your umbrella, put on some Wellingtons, buy a poncho at Carroll’s and head off to Phoenix Park, the largest city park in Europe.
 Travel in style with a hose and carriage ride and explore the Wellington monument, the President’s house and the Pope’s cross.
-Don’t forget to try and spot one of the many deers that are living in Phoenix Park!
+Don’t forget to try and spot one of the many deer that are living in Phoenix Park!